 dfu utility recognizes the Nano.

 Change the LED flashing parameters to something quite different to those currently on the Nano, say

 so that it will be quite obvious if the firmware upload worked or not.
-Try to upload the modified binary by
+Try to upload the modified binary with a

 click on the